esciencecenter-digital-skills/medical-image-processing/episodes/medical_imaging.md

 ### Computed Tomography and Tomosynthesis

-There are several kinds of tomography.
-This technique produces 3D-images, made of voxels, that allow us to see structures within a subject.
-CTs are extremely common, and helpful for many diagnostic questions, but have certain costs in terms of not only time and money, but also radiation to patients.
+The technique of computed tomography (CT) produces 3D-images, made of voxels, that allow us to see structures within a subject.

 CTs and tomosynthetic images are produced with similar technology.
 One key difference is that in a CT the image is based on a 360 degree capture of the signal.
 You can conceptualize this as a spinning donut with the generator and receptor opposite to each other.
 The raw data of a CT is a [sinogram](learners/reference.md#sinogram).
 Only by processing this data do we get what most people would recognize as a CT.
 At this level of processing there are already choices effecting the data we get.
 Let's examine two ways to process our sinograms: